Geutg/MMmultilayer/README.md

 ### in order to run the test on the given data:
 pypy TensorialMMSBM.py drugstrain0.dat drugstest0.dat 69 85 5 5 3 10 1
                                                       #nodes #layers #groupsnodes #groupslayers #labels #initializations output

+Note: you can also use python to run the script (instead of pypy).